As promised - This is my updated review following Nikon's latest firmware update that adds improved autofocus.

 Summary: if you want to skip the rest - The Nikon Z6 is a very capable mirrorless camera for shooters that are not money-making professionals.
-I am impressed with how well it is made and the performance for still images and video are both excellent.
+I am impressed with how well Z cameras are made and the performance for still images and video are both excellent.
 As far as video is concerned it is the best Video-capable camera Nikon has released to date, Nikon took a giant step forward in regards to the video capabilities on this camera.
-The many useful features of the Z6 out weighs any shortcommings and is a worthy camera to own and use.
+The many useful features of the Z6 outweighs most shortcomings and is a worthy camera to own and use.

-No Battery Grip: It was rumored early that a battery grip would be offered which due to a lack of a coupling on the bottom of the Z cameras there will never be a true working grip, Nikon did release an awful battery grip that is both ugly and not all that useful.
+No Battery Grip: It was rumored early that a bottom grip would be offered but due to a lack of coupling on the bottom of the Z cameras there will never be a true working grip, Nikon did release an awful battery grip that is both ugly and not all that useful.

 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

 My Wildlife Bird in Flight experience with the Nikon Z6 mounted on a Nikkor 400mm ED FL f/2.8 with and without a 1.4 TC.
 Knowing how well the D500 performs I hoped Nikon Z6 would rise to the standards of the D500 for tracking fast moving birds.
 How did it do?
 It works well but I had some missed shots as it relates to very demanding bird in flight photography using the Super Telephoto lenses with tracking and continuous focus.
 In all photography situations, I found the Z cameras perform very well indeed